 The constitutional right to free speech is an essential aspect of American liberty.
 Accordingly, content-based restrictions on speech are "presumed invalid," and the burden is always on the government to show that a speech regulation falls within the confined set of categories that may be subject to content-based prosecution.
-E.g., Alvarez, 567 U.S. at 716-717 (internal quotation marks omitted).
-Close questions, moreover, must be resolved in favor of more expression, not less; this Court "give[s] the benefit of the doubt to speech, not censor-ship."
+E.g., Alvarez, 567 U.S. at 716-717 (quotation marks omitted).
+Close questions, moreover, must be resolved in favor of more expression, not less; this Court "give[s] the benefit of the doubt to speech, not censorship."
 FEC v.
 Wisconsin Right To Life, Inc., 551 U.S. 449, 482 (2007) ("WRTL"); see also, e.g., Stevens, 559 U.S. at 470 ("The First Amendment itself reflects a judgment by the American people that the benefits of its restrictions on the Government outweigh the costs.").

 Under those principles, this Court has struck down content-based speech restrictions in numerous contexts, even in cases involving repulsive, distasteful, or terrifying speech.
 See, e.g., Alvarez, 567 U.S. at 729-730 (false statements about receiving military honors); Snyder v.
 Phelps, 562 U.S. 443, 460 (2011) (picketing of military funerals, which was "certainly hurtful"); Stevens, 559 U.S. at 465-466 (depictions of animal cruelty, including "crush videos" that showed "women slowly crushing animals to death"); Texas v.
 Johnson, 491 U.S. 397, 419-421 (1989) (flag desecration, despite the "flag's deservedly cherished place in our community"); Brandenburg v.
 Ohio, 395 U.S. 444, 447 (1969) (Ku Klux Klan rally).

 The Court has been similarly skeptical of efforts to prosecute supposedly threatening speech.
 In Watts, the Court reversed the petitioner's conviction, holding that the government may theoretically prohibit "true threats," but only after a thorough consideration of context, set against the presumption that crude, offensive, abusive, inexact, or unpleasant rhetoric is still protected.
 394 U.S. at 707-708.
-The Court reaffirmed the narrowness of the "true threats" exception in Black, noting that even speech that is overwhelmingly viewed as discomfiting or offensive may be protected.
-538 U.S. at 358-359; see also id. at 367 (plurality opinion) ("The First Amendment does not permit ... shortcut[s]" in determining whether speech is a true threat).
-Even in the case of cross burning, the Court explained, to fall within the "true threats" exception, the speaker also needed to act with the intent to intimidate.
-See id. at 359-360 (majority opinion); id. at 366-367 (plurality opinion).
+Later, the Court reaffirmed the narrowness of the "true threats" exception in Black, highlighting that even when speech is overwhelmingly viewed as discomfiting or offensive, 538 U.S. at 358, the "First Amendment does not permit ... shortcut[s]" in determining that it is a true threat, id. at 367 (plurality op.).
+Going further, Justice O'Connor explained for the plurality that, to fall within the "true threats" exception, the speaker also needed to act with specific intent to intimidate.
+See id. at 359, 366-367.
 Both Watts and Black demand a searching, detailed inquiry before declaring that speech is unprotected by the First Amendment and subject to criminal sanction.